jkurkure/memorable-pword/README.md

 # memorable-pword
-Alternate approach to concept of hasher for password
+Alternate approach to concept of hasher for password.
+Similar to [password-hasher]